Wandalen/wTools/module/move/assistant/design/agents_design.md

 The system consists of **nodes** and **edges**.

 Currently, we assume that the only information type passed between nodes is **single text** and nodes are connected as a direct acyclic graph (DAC).
-Node can take input from several nodes, but it can generate only 1 output.
+Node can take input from other nodes, but it can generate only 1 output.

 In future, we can support other types like *list of strings*. *booleans*; we can deliver input to several nodes *in parallel*, etc.

+## YAML description structure

+Please refer to `examples/` directory.

+## Paths

+In several places in YAML file there are values of **paths**.
+Paths resemble paths in a real file system, parts are delimited with `::`.
+Absolute path starts from `::`.\

+Examples of paths:

+- `output`: relative path to single element `output`.
+- `event::stdout`: relative path to `stdout` through `event`.
+- `::trigger::stdin`: absolute path to `stdin` through `trigger`.

+Places where paths are used:

+- In nodes - `type`: type of the node.
+Different types of nodes live in different dirs.
+- In nodes - `next`: to which node pass the execution.
+Nodes live in `::nodes` dir.
+- In nodes - `agent_reuse`: reuse conversation history of previous agent.
+- In templates - `{{...}}`: take output from the node.
+Output of nodes live in `::output` dir.

+All paths (expect absolute) **are subject to absolutization**.
+This means that every relative path will be implicitly turned out to absolute path.
+In case of any ambiguities an error will be thrown.
+Absolutization also depends on the context: in `next` fields paths are absolutized to `::nodes` dir, in templates - to `::output` and so on.

+## Execution

+YAML file contains section about `nodes:`.
+You can think of them as statements in a programming language.
+Next statement is encoded in `next:` field.
+Output of the nodes are stored in `::output` dir.

-## Nodes
+## Scenarios referencing

+There are two builtin scenarios:

+- `::scenario::entry`
+- `::scenario::termination`

+## Detailed description of nodes

 Each node has an `id` property (its name) and a `type` property.